chelseajohn/operator_learning/README.md

   profileDir: profileLog
   evalOnly: false             # profile only inference using torch profiler
   input_shape: [1,3,10000]    # relevant only if eval_only=true
+  use_amp: 1                  # enable mixed precision
+  benchmark: true             # run profiling in benchmark mode
+  compile_eval: 1             # use torch.compile on model inference
+  compile_train: 0            # use torch.compile on training (set to 1, if compile_eval=0)
+  comipile_mode: default      # compiler mode
 ```

 ## Problems Solved